 The native apps (there’s also one for Apple Watch) also have a useful ‘Find My Headphones’ feature too.
 But most importantly, the sound is phenomenal for the relatively low price and they offer noise-cancelling microphones.

-If you can get past the annoying misuse of ‘k’ and ‘z’, this is a superb wireless option for urban runners.
+AfterShokz specialize in making wireless options designed in a way that particularly suits urban runners.
 Sound is delivered through your cheekbones, thanks to bone conducting tech which leaves your ears open, free to hear the traffic around you.

 What really sets these headphones apart is they're one of the few sets that are 'race-legal' in some countries, as they allow you to hear the commands of marshalls and traffic on open-road courses.
 If you want to run with music in smaller races, these are really your only option.